adimyth/system-design-topics-implementations/data-archival/README.md

 So, I changed the script to fetch data at an hour level.
 This reduced the amount of data that we were reading at a time & made the script faster.

+> **Note**
+> This was also due to the fact that we were using offset based pagination to fetch data.
+This is not recommended as it is slow & inefficient.
+Instead, we should use keyset pagination.
+If the performance after moving to hour level data fetching would have been below the acceptable threshold, I would have moved to keyset pagination.

 ---

 ### VACUUM FULL